videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/chat-using-pubsub.md

 ### `Group Chat`

 1. First step in creating a group chat is choosing the topic which all the participants will publish and subscribe to send and recevie the messages.
-We will be using `CHAT` as the topic for these one.
+We will be using `CHAT` as the topic for this one.
 So let us get the `publish()` and `messages` from the `usePubSub`hook.

 ```js
 // importing usePubSub hook from react-sdk